33. The future of work and building people teams | Ira Wolfe, Founder of Success Performance Solutions

 This week we catch up with innovation expert, Alfia Ilicheva.
 She is Co-Founder of WIN: Women in Innovation, a hugely successful nonprofit.

-This is the final part of our podcast with Derrick Franco, an engineer, and entrepreneur with over a decade of experience in startups and software...
+This is part 2 of our podcast with Derrick Franco, an engineer, and entrepreneur with over a decade of experience in startups and software...